-David Piccini is the Member of Provincial Parliament for Northumberland-Peterborough South.
-He currently serves as the Parliamentary Assistant to the Minister of Training, Colleges and Universities and is a member of the Standing Committee on Finance and Economic Affairs.
+Before coming to the Ministry of Environment, Conservation and Parks, Minister Piccini served as Parliamentary Assistant to the Minister of Training, Colleges and Universities and was a member of the Standing Committee on Finance and Economic Affairs.

 David began his career with the federal public service, first as an international market analyst at Agriculture Canada, then as a policy advisor at Service Canada.
 He then joined the Office of the Minister of International Trade where he contributed to key trade files, including the Canada-Europe Free Trade Agreement.
 In 2015, he went to the Royal College of Physicians and Surgeons of Canada, where he advised on policy, business and operational issues for the college’s international activities, as well as helping Canadian health care system providers find opportunities abroad.

 While at the Royal College, David helped found the Canadian International Health Education Association.
 This organization helps bring together universities, colleges, health science centres and businesses across Canada involved in health care professions, training and health initiatives.